 Origin Enterprises (originenterprises.com) describes itself as a focused agri-services group providing specialist on-farm agronomy services, digital agricultural services and the supply of crop technologies and inputs.
 Origin was established in 2006 by the IAWS Group (now ARYZYTA) as a spin-off to focus on its original agribusiness and food and nutrition businesses.
 However, since then Origin has expanded by acquiring agribusinesses so that it now has market-leading positions in its native Ireland, the United Kingdom, Poland, Romania and Ukraine.
 It also has operations in Belgium and Brazil.
 Origin employs over 2,500 people globally, including a sales force of 770, serving over 50,000 customers, through 112 distribution points that are spread over seven countries.

-Origin’s shares de-rated significantly during February and March 2020.
+Origin’s shares fell significantly during February and March 2020.
 In addition to general market concerns about the spread of the virus, Origin’s share price suffered in the wake of announcement on 26 February 2020 that it was cutting its outlook for the full year (to 31 July) due to the impact of “prolonged and challenging weather conditions” in both Ireland and the UK.

 In its November trading update, Origin had said that due to significant rainfall in the UK from September to November 2019, it expected that the total planted area for winter crops would be down 25% versus 2018.
 However, following further heavy rain between December and February (reportedly the wettest autumn winter planting season in 30 years), Origin’s announcement in February said that it expected the total area for winter crops to be down some 40% against the prior year.
 As a result, it expected that this planting area would be transferred to Spring crops, which require less spending by farmers on the agronomy services and crop inputs that Origin provides.

-In a similar scenario to Clinigen that we discussed above, SIGT’s manager felt that the scale of Origin’s derating meant that its share price materially undervalued the company’s growth prospects, particularly as it is expanding into South America, which SIGT’s manager believes should help to diversify and smooth out the seasonality of its revenues.
+In a similar scenario to Clinigen that we discussed above, SIGT’s manager felt that the scale of Origin’s price fall meant that its share price materially undervalued the company’s growth prospects, particularly as it is expanding into South America, which SIGT’s manager believes should help to diversify and smooth out the seasonality of its revenues.
 The manager felt that this offered an attractive opportunity establish a new position in this cash generative company at a very attractive yield.
 SIGT’s position was secured at prices close to the market low.
 On 17 June 2020, Origin issued its trading for the third quarter of its financial year in which it announced the suspension of its final dividend.
 Its share price had been moving down in advance of this announcement, but the market appears to have taken the news well as it has been trending upwards since.

 Many of the names in Figures 9 to 12 will be familiar to readers of our previous notes on SIGT, particularly for the overseas equities, specialist asset and fixed income positions.
 Within SIGT’s top five UK direct equities, the iShares Core FTSE 100 ETF has been sold in its entirety to fund direct equity purchases, as noted above.
 This includes topping up existing holdings such as BT Group, Clinigen (the manager added to both of these positions at close to their lows), and Marston’s.
 Arrow Global (an investor in and manager of non-performing loans and non-core assets), has moved out of SIGT’s top five direct UK equity holdings on no real news.
-However, the manager says that this is a thinly traded mid-cap and its share price tends to be quite volatile as a result.
+However, the manager says that this is a thinly traded mid-cap stock and its share price tends to be quite volatile as a result.

 Looking at overseas equities, the manager has sold down SIGT’s holding in the Investec Global Gold Fund, reflecting its strong performance, which has pushed this down the rankings.
 With the Prusik Asian Equity Income Fund moving back up to the top five in its place.

 Looking at specialist assets, International Public Partnerships has moved out of the top five, with PRS REIT moving up to take its place.
 This reflects the manager’s decision to reduce exposure to infrastructure and increase exposure to property on valuation grounds.
-Otherwise, the remaining holdings were top five specialist asset positions when we last published.
+Otherwise, the remaining holdings were top five specialist asset positions when QuotedData last published.
 Of these, Hipgnosis Songs Fund remains the largest position.
 SIGT participated in the C-share fundraising and this moved up the rankings when its C-shares merged with its ordinary shares.
 For more discussion on SIGT’s holding in Hipgnosis, see page 10 of our November 2019 annual overview note.

 As was noted above, the number of fixed income holdings has fallen from four to three.
 Two long-term positions have been sold in their entirety, while the Absalon Emerging Markets Corporate Debt Fund (discussed above) is a new entrant.
 As was highlighted in our April 2020 update note, the manager has been trimming exposure to the Royal London Short Duration High Yield Bond Fund, although this long-term holding continues to be the largest fixed interest position.

 Figure 13 illustrates SIGT’s share price and NAV total return performances in comparison with those of its peer group, its blended benchmark, the MSCI UK and MSCI World indices.
-As we discussed in our April 2020 update note, SIGT has had a very difficult start to 2020.
+As QuotedData discussed in its April 2020 update note, SIGT has had a very difficult start to 2020.
 The outbreak of covid-19 has had a starkly negative effect on financial markets and SIGT’s NAV lost 30.4%, in total return terms, during the first quarter of 2020.
 Most of this has occurred in March, where the NAV was down 23.6% during that month alone.